njugushdev/Viewlake/README.md

 # Viewlake
-Website for a golf club that is dynamic with all browsers
+Website project for a golf club that is dynamic with all browsers